Updated for 2019-20 admissions.

 Note that any student who did not take particular NYS ELA and/or Math Common Core tests will need to provide alternate standardized achievement test scores.

 The Salk School will evaluate performance on the various segments of the on-site visit and give points.
 According to Salk, the criteria used to assess students is weighted in the following way:

-How to Prepare for the Salk middle School on-site visit/interview?
+How to Prepare for the Salk middle School?

 HOW ORIGINS TUTORING CAN HELP YOU

-Admissions to middle schools are high-stakes in NYC, and you probably have questions about how to best help your child prepare for the Salk School admissions interview.
-You may have also asked yourself whether your child would benefit from a private test prep tutor for the ELA and math exams, which the Salk School uses as indicators of whether to invite a child to an on-site visit.
+Admissions to middle schools are high-stakes in NYC, and you probably have questions about how to best help your child prepare for the Salk School, including whether your child would benefit from a private test prep tutor for the NY state ELA and math exams.

 Origins Tutoring helps prepare students for entrance exams in NYC middle and high schools and helps guide families through the sometimes stressful admissions process.
 Our approach is simple: each student will receive the undivided attention and the expertise of a dedicated, experienced coach who places a premium on delivering the highest quality preparation in the most effective and time-efficient manner possible.

 If you think we could help your child achieve his or her personal best on the ELA or math exams so he or she can be a competitive candidate for the Salk School, please call 917.287.7927 for a complimentary consultation now.